<forms:form>

 HTML:

-Complicated Form Example <forms:form id="registration_form" onsubmitserver="sendToExternalSystem($registration_form.getValues())"><br /> <forms:row label="*First and last name:"> <forms:editbox id="contact_first_name" width="65" validations="mandatory" placeholder="First Name" /> <forms:editbox id="contact_last_name" width="135" validations="mandatory" placeholder="Last Name" /> </forms:row> <forms:row label="*Email address:"> <forms:editbox id="contact_email" width="260" validations="mandatory,email" transformations="tolower" /> </forms:row> <forms:row> <forms:submitbutton>Submit</forms:submitbutton> </forms:row> </forms:form>
+OnSubmitServer Example, calling a custom PHP function: <forms:form id="registration_form" onsubmitserver="makeRemoteAPICall($registration_form.getValues())"><br /> <forms:row label="First and last name:"> <forms:editbox id="contact_first_name" width="65" validations="mandatory" placeholder="First Name" /> <forms:editbox id="contact_last_name" width="135" validations="mandatory" placeholder="Last Name" /> </forms:row> <forms:row label="Email address:"> <forms:editbox id="contact_email" width="260" validations="mandatory,email" transformations="tolower" /> </forms:row> <forms:row> <forms:submitbutton>Submit</forms:submitbutton> </forms:row> </forms:form>

 PHP: